I will admit it; I have a love/hate relationship with the elf on the shelf.

 “Don’t dump all your toys!”

-The problem with these types of statements is that they let your child know what you don’t like about a behavior; instead of teaching them which desirable behaviors you would like to see.
-The use of positive phrasing can help you navigate a difficult behavioral situation while also teaching you child the expected behavior.
+The problem with these types of statements is that they let your child know what you don’t like about a behavior; instead of teaching them what desirable behaviors you would like to see.
+The use of positive phrasing can help you navigate a difficult behavioral situation while also teaching your child the expected behavior.

 Instead of: “No yelling in the restaurant!”
 Try saying: “Use a quiet voice in the restaurant.”